-Edited by Dr. Jonathan Freeman, MD i2 media research ltd; Senior Lecturer, Department of Psychology Goldsmiths, University of London New Cross.
+Edited by Dr. Jonathan Freeman, Managing Director, i2 media research ltd; Senior Lecturer, Department of Psychology Goldsmiths, University of London New Cross.
 Introduction edited by Dr. Mark Magennis, National Council for the Blind of Ireland - NCBI Centre for Inclusive Technologies (CFIT)

 The equipment a person uses to listen to radio depends on the transmission medium and so varies from terrestrial radio to satellite radio and other forms.
 However, the equipment usually involves a mixture of complicated hardware and software, which can be difficult to navigate for a person with disability.
 The solution is studying the needs of users who face problems and incorporating them to ensure better designed systems.